slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Our story has three parts: a beginning, a middle, and an end.
 And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever."
 -- Nicholas Sparks*

-> *"True, unconditional love is the province of parents and saints."
+> *"Between what is said and not meant, and what is meant and not said, most of love is lost."
+-- Kahlil Gibran*

+> *"People change and forget to tell each other."
--- Naval Ravikant*
+-- Lillian Hellman*

 > *"Men experience many passions in a lifetime.
 One passion drives away the one before it."
 -- Paul Newman*